-We would need to follow the following steps for this setup.
+We need to follow the following steps for this setup.

 Creating a Decryption Policy:

-- Make sure that Client DPI SSL is enabled globally based on the KB: How to create Decryption Policy on SonicOSX 7.0 ?
+- Make sure that Client DPI SSL is enabled globally based on the KB article: How to create Decryption Policy on SonicOSX 7.0 ?

 - Navigate to Policy | Rules and Policies | Decryption Policy tab and click on Top at the bottom of the screen.
 If you have multiple policies it is very important to choose the right priority to make sure that the decryption policy is getting applied to the necessary traffic.

-- Select the appropriate source/destination/service or you can leave it all on Any to decrypt all traffic.
+- Select the appropriate Source/Destination/Service or leave all options on Any to decrypt all traffic.
 Make sure that the action is set to Decrypt and the policy is enabled.

-- On the URL tab, you can perform this specific to a web category or the URI list as well.
+- On the URL tab, you can do this for specific web categories or to the URI list.
 In this example, they are left on Any.
 Click Save.

 Creating a Security Policy

 Security Policy ties together the URI list object, Web category and Security Rule Action so that we know what action needs to be taken for a specific match.
 Before an HTTP/HTTPS connection can be made, the end machine would need to perform DNS resolution of the URL.
 Since we have an implicit deny rule, DNS traffic needs to be allowed as well.